Skip to main content

 Class Rank

-Harvard doesn’t typically publish the average high school rank of accepted students, but competitive applicants almost always graduate at, or near, the top of their class—94.4% of the Class of 2027 graduated in the top 10 of their high school class, and 99.38% were in the top quarter.
+Harvard doesn’t typically publish the average high school rank of accepted students.
+However, competitive applicants almost always graduate at, or near, the top of their class—94% of the Class of 2029 graduated in the top 10 of their high school class, and 99% were in the top quarter.

 What is Harvard Looking for?

 At top-tier schools like Harvard, almost every applicant has an outstanding academic record, so great grades and superb standardized test scores are not enough to wow admissions officers.
-What can help you stand out from other applicants is aligning with their institutional values beyond simply intelligence.
+What can help you stand out from other applicants is aligning with their institutional values.

-Students can demonstrate these qualities in their activities list, and can go into more detail about them in their personal statement and/or Harvard-specific supplemental essays.
+Students can demonstrate these qualities in their activities list and detail them in their personal statement and/or Harvard-specific supplemental essays.

-Additionally, Harvard wants to see genuine intellectualism–a true passion for one’s academic interests and a love of learning.
-Successful applicants will have taken initiative to pursue unusual coursework, research, fieldwork, interdisciplinary studies, and so on, not just earned exceptional grades and test scores.
+Additionally, Harvard is looking for genuine intellectualism—that is, a true passion for one’s academic interests and a love of learning.
+Successful applicants will have taken the initiative to pursue uncommon coursework, research, fieldwork, interdisciplinary studies, and more—not just earned exceptional grades and test scores.

 How Harvard Evaluates Applications